mintcreative/editor-line-numbers/README.md

-editor-line-numbers
+Editor Line Numbers
 ===================

+## A WordPress plugin from the Interactive Team at Mint Creative

-A wordpress plugin to add line numbers to the plugin &amp; theme editor
+### Adds line numbers to the Theme and Plugin editor

+Clone the repository to your wp-content/plugins folder.

+We hope you find this useful.